-- (a) The department may accept and use local, state, and federal funds and private donations to fund the program. - (b) State, local, and private funds may be used to qualify for federal matching funds if federal funding becomes available. - Α hospital district, local health department, public nonprofit hospital clinic, or nonprofit community organization may participate in the program by sending funds to the department for the purpose providing assistance clients for the purchase of HIV medication.
-A hospital district may send funds obtained from any source, including taxes levied by the district. - The department deposit money received under section in the state treasury to the credit of the HIV medication fund and to the credit of a special account in shall fund that be established for each entity sendina funds under this section. - (e) Funds received from a hospital district, local health department, public or nonprofit hospital or clinic, or nonprofit community organization under this section may be used only to provide assistance to clients of that entity.
+- (a) The department may accept and use local, state, and federal funds and private donations to fund the program. - (b) State, local, and private funds may be used to qualify for federal matching funds if federal funding becomes available. - (c) A hospital district, local health department, public or nonprofit hospital or clinic, or nonprofit community organization may participate in the program by sending funds to the department for the purpose of providing assistance to clients for the purchase of HIV medication.
+A hospital district may send funds obtained from any source, including taxes levied by the district. - (d) The department shall deposit money received under this section in the state treasury to the credit of the HIV medication fund and to the credit of a special account in that fund that shall be established for each entity sending funds under this section. - (e) Funds received from a hospital district, local health department, public or nonprofit hospital or clinic, or nonprofit community organization under this section may be used only to provide assistance to clients of that entity.
 The funds may be supplemented with other funds available for the purpose of the program.